What Are the Benefits of Mediation in Jacksonville?

 The Role of the Mediator

-Success Rates of Mediation
+What Are the Success Rates of Mediation?

 Mediation has built a reputation for high success rates in family law disputes.
 Studies indicate that mediation can achieve up to 80-90% settlement rates, higher than traditional litigation outcomes.